estafette/estafette-gke-preemptible-killer/README.md

 ### In cluster

 First deploy the application to Kubernetes cluster using the manifest below.
-Make sure to pass the following mandatory environment variable:

-- GOOGLE_PROJECT_ID: id of the Google project
-- GOOGLE_INSTANCE_ZONE: [zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available) where the node pool is hosted

 Optional variables for out of cluster usage: